 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- Demand remains quiet in southwest Victoria however there is a bit of enquiry coming from outside the region.
-There is more last season hay being released onto the market.
+- Local demand remains quiet in southwest Victoria however there is a bit of enquiry coming from outside the region.

 - Cereal hay prices have eased this week.